 Today, I thought I’d share a bit about CEO/CMO relationships.
 As I’m sure we all know, being on the same page as your C-suite peers is pretty important.
 You all need to be in agreement about budgets, strategy, etc. if you want to have productivity.
 If you’re not in agreement about things and communicating openly and efficiently, you end up not getting much done because A didn’t approve B, or because C is delayed getting back to D about E’s presentation…you get it.

-There are probably a million ways for CMOs to nurture a strong, productive, relationship with their CEOs, but I wanted to talk today about some mistakes CMOs often make.
-One big one is overemphasis on attribution.
+There are probably a million ways for CMOs to nurture a strong, productive, relationship with their CEOs, but I wanted to talk today about one big mistake CMOs often make: putting an overemphasis on attribution.

 Yes, attribution is important.
 You need some resources devoted to it.
-But oftentimes, CMOs are—as Alan Trefler, CEO of Pegasystems (and chess master!
-Cool!) says—“hungry to prove that they’re having an impact.”
+But oftentimes, CMOs are, as Alan Trefler, CEO of Pegasystems (and a chess master!
+Cool!) says, “hungry to prove that they’re having an impact.”
 Sometimes, you need to cool it a bit.
-Trefler notes that CEOs are usually, by nature, suspicious of soft estimates.
-Rough models predicting growth won’t cut it.
+Trefler notes that CEOs are usually, by nature, suspicious of soft estimates, so rough models predicting growth won’t cut it.
 CMOs often have bold ambitions—and that’s good—but making grand claims and building your case around iffy or incomplete data will usually hurt more than it will help.